rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 ### 1.3 Handling User Input

 In the Landmarks app, a user can flag their favorite places, and filter the list to show just their favorites.
 To create this feature, you’ll start by adding a switch to the list so users can focus on just their favorites, and then you’ll add a star-shaped button that a user taps to flag a landmark as a favorite.

+#### Section 1 : Mark the User’s Favorite Landmarks

+Begin by enhancing the list to show users their favorites at a glance.
+Add a star to each LandmarkRow that shows a favorite landmark.